 Shopping & Cost of Living

-When choosing a country to live in, its cost of living plays a big deciding factor.
+When choosing a country to live in, its cost of living is an important deciding factor.
 In comparison to most European countries, Andorra has a lower cost of living and taxation.
 Wealthy countries that have similar tax policies (ex.
 Monaco or Liechtenstein) tend to be on the expensive side regarding groceries, housing, utilities, and entertainment.

 Andorra is the only exception because it is 20% less expensive than neighboring France and Spain on average, and 40% less expensive than other popular expat destinations such as Singapore.